Our kids were not happy at all about going away to a month-long summer camp in Missouri.

 4. It’s awesome to read handwritten letters from your kids

 Even though our four are yet to have cell phones, they love their Instagram and texting capabilities on their Ipads.
-No technology is allowed at camp, so it’s back to basic communicating.
+No technology is allowed at camp, so it’s back to basic communication.
 Not being able to talk to our kids at all was the toughest part of having them away at camp with four weeks of only communicating through the mail.

 How fun though to go to the mailbox and receive actual handwritten letters from your kids!